michellexbui/michellexbui.github.io/_pages/tutoring.md

 # Test Preparation

-At Porter Tutoring (Dallas-Fort Worth, TX) I developed curriculum and instructed for their PSAT, SAT, and ACT preparation program.
+At Porter Tutoring (Dallas-Fort Worth, TX), I developed curriculum and instructed for their PSAT, SAT, and ACT preparation program.
 I watched my students exceed their program requirements and achieve scholarship-level scores!

 My rate for test preparation is **$60 per one-hour session.**
 Any take-home materials, such as homeworks and tests, is **free of charge!** I'm always happy to provide practice materials.